 Ramifications for breaching anonymity or engaging in detrimental conduct

-Breaching a whistleblower’s anonymity and engaging in (or threatening to engage in) detrimental conduct towards a whistleblower or potential whistleblower, will carry a civil penalty for a body corporate of a maximum of the greater of $10,500,000, or if a Court can determine the benefit derived or detriment avoided because of the contravention, 3 times that amount, or 10% of the annual turnover of the entity up to a maximum of $525 million.
-Penalties for an individual will be the greater of $1,050,000, or if a Court can determine the benefit derived or detriment avoided, 3 times that amount.
+Breaching a whistleblower’s anonymity and engaging in (or threatening to engage in) detrimental conduct towards a whistleblower or potential whistleblower, will carry a civil and criminal penalties for a body corporate and individuals.
+The maximum civil penalty for body corporates carries the greater of $13,750,000, or if a Court can determine the benefit derived or detriment avoided because of the contravention, 3 times that amount, or 10% of the annual turnover of the entity up to a maximum of $687,500,000.
+Civil penalties for an individual may carry $1,375,000 or if a Court can determine the benefit derived or detriment avoided, 3 times that amount.
 Failure to comply with the confidentiality and detrimental conduct provisions will also be criminal offences, punishable by imprisonment and / or fines.

 A regulated entity can be liable to pay compensation if they engage in detrimental conduct towards a whistleblower.
 They can also be jointly or severally liable to pay compensation if their employees engage in detrimental conduct towards another person, based on a belief or suspicion that the other person is an actual or potential whistleblower.
 A body corporate can also be liable to pay compensation if a third person engages in detrimental conduct towards a second person, based on a belief or suspicion that the second person is an actual or potential whistleblower, and the body corporate fails to fulfill any duty they have to prevent the third person from engaging in that detrimental conduct, or to take reasonable steps to ensure that the third person does not engage in detrimental conduct.

-The Bill was amended to remove a due diligence defence for employers.
-The Act instead provides that in deciding whether to make an order requiring an employer to compensate a whistleblower for its employees’ conduct, the court may have regard to the following factors:
+The Act provides that in deciding whether to make an order requiring an employer to compensate a whistleblower for its employees’ conduct, the court may have regard to the following factors:

 - whether the employer took reasonable precautions and exercised due diligence to avoid the detrimental conduct;